TACOM HQ®

 Complete.
 At this stage, there should be a lead into the lands and any burrs from throat operations removed.

-• Repeat steps 1-5 as necessary for tune intervals will vary according to caliber, pressure, and bore conditions.
+• Repeat steps 1-5 as necessary for intervals will vary according to caliber, pressure, and bore conditions.
+Borescopes are highly recommended to guarantee a comprehensive and consistent bore cleaning.

-Standard vs. Structure
+Conventional vs. Structure

 “The first 10-rounds with the SK were one hole.
 One thing became very obvious to me is the ES/SD impact shows immediately, but that was it.
 The rifle wants put everything in the same hole.
 It’s like watching a video game through the scope.
 No recoil, no movement, nothing just deadness.